turingschool/curriculum/source/level_1/ruby_in_100_minutes.markdown

 Great, no errors and our output looks correct.
 Having to remember that `.to_s` whenever you use a number a pain, though.
 There is another combination method that forces the "to string" conversion for you called _string interpolation_.

+### String Interpolation

 *String interpolation* is the process of sticking data into the middle of strings.
-We use the interpolation marker `#{}` to mark where in a string the value of a variable should be inserted.
+We use the interpolation marker `#{}`.
 Inside those brackets we can put any variables or Ruby code which will be evaluated, converted to a string, and output in that spot.
 Our previous example could be rewritten like this:

 ```ruby
 puts "Happy #{today}!
 It is the #{day_of_year} day of the year."